slexisvn/query_engine/docs/04-execution/29-logical-to-physical.md

 ## Traps

-**`cheapest` compares node costs, not subtree costs.** Each candidate for one node has the same children, so the comparison is fair.
+**`cheapestFor` includes an ordering requirement.** Candidates for a node have the same children, so it compares their node costs plus `residualSortCost`.
+A more expensive join can win if its output avoids a sort above it.
 But [`totalPhysicalCost`](../../src/execution/physical-plan.ts) exists separately for callers that need the whole tree, and it has two special cases: an `Empty` node ignores its child, because that subtree exists only to supply a schema and never runs, and a `DependentJoin` multiplies its inner subtree's cost by the outer cardinality, because that subtree runs once per outer row.

 **The physical planner runs inside the optimizer for some queries.** [`AggregatePushdown`](../../src/optimizer/passes/aggregate-pushdown.ts) constructs its own `PhysicalPlanner` to price a candidate rewrite against the current plan.
 An optimizer pass that calls the physical planner is unusual, and it is why that pass can be described as cost-based while the rest are rules.